erhanersoz/JavaScript30/27 - Click and Drag/README.md

 slider.addEventListener("mouseup", passive);
 ```

-The `passive` method triggers when mouse leave or up on slider.
+The `passive` method will be triggered when mouse leave or up on slider.

 <br/>